JonasRieger/upi/README.md

 ### Our Uncertainty Perception Indicator (UPI) in Q4 2020: introducing RollingLDA, a New Method for the Measurement of Evolving Economic Narratives
 The repository provides selected data and scripts related to the working papers

 * Müller, H., Rieger.
-J. & Hornig, N. (2021). upcoming.
+J. & Hornig, N. (2021).
+"Riders on the Storm".
+The Uncertainty Perception Indicator (UPI) in Q1 2021.
 DoCMA Working Paper #7.
+TBA.
 * Müller, H., Rieger.
 J. & Hornig, N. (2021).
-“We’re rolling".
+"We’re rolling".
 Our Uncertainty Perception Indicator (UPI) in Q4 2020: introducing RollingLDA, a new Method for the Measurement of Evolving Economic Narratives. [*DoCMA Working Paper #6*](http://dx.doi.org/10.17877/DE290R-21974).

 For bug reports, comments and questions please use the [issue tracker](https://github.com/JonasRieger/upi/issues).